Major Texas Defender Enters NCAA Transfer Portal

 Texas Longhorns Recruiting Tracker: Check back often as we keep you up-to-date on Longhorns news as Texas looks to improve on an already impressive class

+Adimora finishes his Longhorns career with 66 total tackles, seven pass deflections, .5 sacks, and one interception.

-With Foster no on his way out, the Longhorns will likely turn to youth with JD Coffee and Jerrin Thompson both more than capable of handling the role.
+With Foster and Adimora now on their way out, the Longhorns will likely turn to youth with JD Coffee and Jerrin Thompson both more than capable of handling the role.

 Anthony Cook will also have the option of taking the job, while incoming freshmen such as Bryan Allen Jr. and Austin Jordan could also get involved early.